Table of Contents Show

 Cowboys used to patrol 10th Avenue in Manhattan.Cowboys used to patrol 10th Avenue in Manhattan.

 It sounds like something out of a cheap fantasy novel, but if you went back to 1941, you would have found cowboys on horseback along 10th Avenue.
 The reason was a now-defunct train line that many locals appropriately referred to as “The Butcher.”
 No tram; it was a full-sized railway line from 1846 to 1941 between 10th and 11th Avenues, with no barriers, fences, or platforms.
-Due to the dangers, real cowboys were shipped in from the west to help manage the situation.
+Due to the dangers, real cowboys were shipped in from the West to help manage the situation.
 Their job was to ride their horses ahead of the trains while waving red flags to warn people away.
 Despite their best efforts, more than 430 people died before the line was finally shut down in 1941.
 Interestingly, this old train line is still around today, though you’ll probably know it now as the High Line.

 There’s a wire hanging above the Manhattan skyline.There’s a wire hanging above the Manhattan skyline.

-Above the skyline and stretching for 18 miles around Manhattan, there’s a translucent wire that you’ve probably never noticed.
+Above the skyline and stretching for 18 miles around Manhattan, there’s a translucent wire you’ve probably never noticed.
 It’s called an eruv and exists due to the Jewish Sabbath.
-Under Jewish law, observant Jews cannot carry anything publicly on the Sabbath, be it groceries, children, or books.
+Under Jewish law, observant Jews cannot carry anything publicly on the Sabbath, whether groceries, children, or books.
 The eruv encircles much of Manhattan to get around this, acting as a spiritual boundary that turns the public spaces into private spaces.
 Like most things here, the eruv doesn’t come cheap.
 Orthodox synagogues pay $100,000 yearly to maintain the wires inspected by a rabbi every Thursday before dawn to confirm that they’re all still attached.
 In 2011, a wire broke near the United Nations building, and there was a bit of a panic when repair crews couldn’t get past security to fix it.
 The whole thing is taken very seriously.